hbctraining/variant_analysis/lessons/05_alignment_QC.md

 ## Aggregating QC metrics using MultiQC

-Let's take a quick look at the output from `CollectAlignmentSummaryMetrics` for the normal sample.

-**ADD SCREENSHOT OF TAB-DELIM FILE HERE**

-TALK A LITTE ABOUT MULTIQC
+The goal of this section is to show you how to **combine numerical stats from multiple QC runs into a single HTML report**.
+To do this aggregation, we will introduce you to [MultiQC](https://multiqc.info/) -  a general use tool, perfect for summarising the output from numerous bioinformatics tools.
+Rather than having to sift through multiple reports from individual samples and different tools, we can use MultiQC to evaluate quality metrics conveniently within a single file!

 <p align="center">
 <img src="../img/multiqc_screenshot.png" width="800">
 </p>

 One nice feature of `MultiQC` is that it accepts many different file formats.
 It figures out which format was submitted and tailors the report to that type of analysis.
+For this workflow we will combine the following QC stats:

+* FastQC
+* Alignment QC from Picard

 Collating our `MultiQC` results would be relatively quick to just run from the command-line, but it's best practice to write our steps to scripts so that we always have a record of what we did and how we created our reports.
 We will start by making sure we are in our scripts directory and writing a `sbatch` script in `vim` for submission:

 ```
 cd ~/variant_calling/scripts/